MoenMi/f24_robotics/Homework1/Assignment.md

 ***Hand in a pdf report that includes:***

-- A table that lists the total path length and the most distant point in each zone for each trial
+- A table that lists the total path length and the most distant point in each zone for each trial.
 - A figure that plots the robot path for the five trials from each starting position superimposed over the ([image of the apartment](./apartment.png)).
-- Explanation of approach in controller that cites any code used as an example
+- Explanation of approach in controller that cites any code used as an example.
-- Discussion of implementation that include advantages and disadvantages and rationale for approach
+- Discussion of implementation that include advantages and disadvantages and rationale for approach.

 **\*\* Any file updates will be committed to the repository.
 "Watch" the repository for notifications from github**